 Applications of HPLC

-The information that can be obtained by HPLC includes resolution, identification and quantification of a compound.
+The information that HPLC can obtain includes resolution, identification, and quantification of a compound.
 It also aids in chemical separation and purification.
-The other applications of HPLC include :
+The other applications of HPLC include

 - To control drug stability.